Abdulfatah0123/Modern-Ecommerce-Platforms/README.md

 ### First, we log into Wordpress.
 After that, it will come up at the back of the house for us to choose.
 But it didn't have much in it.
 Basically, whatever we want to do, we have to download it ourselves in Wordpress.
 After that, the first thing we have to do is create our website. in making website pages
 ### Wordpress gives us two options: 1.
 Design the website page yourself.
 2. If you want to focus on convenience and speed, find a ready-made theme and edit it to make it your own.
 And I chose the second option, which was to find a theme to use, which I used the theme of LaVenta version 1.2 by Catch Themes for his website page.
 But his theme is a diamond selling website.
 Which will be similar to what we will use to make a website selling watches.
 We chose to customize the website and change the image.
 Change information It comes like a watch sales website.
 Next is we will add a plug-in.
 So what is a plug-in?
 Plugins are extensions to Wordpress in the form of scripts that improve performance. and expand the ability to make a normal website into a perfect website

+# What plug-ins do you use?
+- Woocommerce What is Woocommerce and what are its advantages?
+It is a plugin that can turn a simple WordPress website into an e-commerce website in just a few clicks.
+With a variety of abilities Sell many types of products Whether it is an ordinary product that can be tangible Digital file type products.
+WooCommerce can do everything a basic e-commerce website should have, such as a membership system, payments, shipping, warehouse management, and sales reporting system. and many other subsystems.
+- PDF Invoices & Packing Slips for WooCommerce It will be a plugin to add a PDF invoice to send along with the order confirmation email that will be sent to the customer.
+Comes with templates and can also customize the appearance or create our own templates.

+# Website overview
+### HomePage

 ![Digram img](img/CasioGSHOCKAdventureStone-opn.jpg)